 One of our goals at Scrintal is to build better-functioning teams and help them gain a shared understanding by minimizing feedback loops.

 In line with that goal, even the early version of Scrintal allows simultaneous collaboration, and our product roadmap includes collaborative elements.

 So they can ideate and develop ideas together, share common workspaces to avoid information silos.
 Heptabase currently works as a single-user product.

 Scrintal works on the cloud.
 From the first day, we favoured this approach because we champion accessibility from anywhere and anytime.
-People can export their work to their computer and store locally.
+People can export their work to their computers and store it locally.

-To ensure access “anytime”, we’ll enable offline mode that allows working even where there is no internet connection (e.g. while traveling, in remote locations).
+To ensure access “anytime,” we’ll enable an offline mode that allows working even where there is no internet connection (e.g. while traveling, in remote locations).
 The system will sync as soon as the internet connection is back.

-Doing that requires utilizing what the latest cloud service technologies has to offer — of course in a secure way.
+Doing that requires utilizing what the latest cloud service technologies have to offer — of course in a secure way.
+We process all personal data in accordance with the General Data Protection Regulation (EU) 2017/676 (“GDPR”) and other applicable data protection rules.
 We believe security concerns should not curtail the opportunities presented by cloud systems and should be addressed seriously by the product teams.

 I believe this is where the biggest difference lies.
 In Scrintal, each card is an entity of its own.
 You can think of cards similar to a page in Notion.